+If you are interested in early childhood practice, in particular, the work of Friedrich Froebel and other contemporary early years pedagogies and social justice approaches, this pathway is for you.
 Froebelian pedagogy promotes a principled approach to working with young children, which resonates strongly with the field of childhood studies and the United Nations Convention on the Rights of the Child.

 The pathway has been designed to help students think about current developments in early childhood education.
-It will appeal to students who want to make a positive contribution to practice, policy and research on children’s learning, development and rights, play, outdoor learning, equitable practices, participation and integrated working.
+It will appeal to those who want to make a positive contribution to practice, policy and research on children’s learning, development and rights, play, outdoor learning, equitable practices, participation and integrated working.

 - Develop a critical understanding of Froebelian principles and adopt a holistic approach to working with young children through research, practice and policy in the field of early years.

 - Gain a critical understanding of a variety of contrasting academic writings on childhood including Scottish, European and international ideas.